Jeeves: Skills

 Jeeves presents the ideal image of the gentlemanly manservant, being highly competent, dignified, and respectful.
 He speaks intelligently and correctly, using proper titles for members of the nobility.
 One of his skills is moving silently and unobtrusively from room to room.
 According to Bertie, Jeeves noiselessly "floats" and "shimmers".
 Bertie once remarks, "Presently I was aware that Jeeves was with me.
 I hadn't heard him come in, but you often don't with Jeeves.
 He just streams silently from spot A to spot B, like some gas".
 In addition to being a proficient valet, Jeeves can serve capably as a butler, and does so on a few occasions.
 As Bertie says in Stiff Upper Lip, Jeeves, "If the call comes, he can buttle with the best of them."

 Jeeves has an encyclopedic knowledge of literature and academic subjects.
-He frequently quotes from Shakespeare and the romantic poets.
+He frequently quotes from William Shakespeare and the Romantic poets.
 Well informed about members of the British aristocracy thanks to the club book of the Junior Ganymede Club, he also seems to have a considerable number of useful connections among various servants.
 Jeeves uses his knowledge and connections to solve problems inconspicuously.
 Richard Usborne, a leading scholar of the life and works of Wodehouse, describes Jeeves as a "godlike prime mover" and "master brain who is found to have engineered the apparent coincidence or coincidences".
 To form his plans, Jeeves often studies "the psychology of the individual" or the personality of one or more people involved in the situation.
 His mental prowess is attributed to eating fish, according to Bertie Wooster, who credits the phosphorus content in the fish with boosting Jeeves's brain power.
 Jeeves does not try to argue this claim, though at least once he says he does not eat a lot of fish.